-A modern conversational support tool, like Intercom, will automatically surface your customers’ most common issues and pressing questions to your team – removing the need to manually tag conversations or go digging for details.
+A modern customer communications platform like Intercom will automatically surface your customers’ most common issues and pressing questions to your team – removing the need to manually tag conversations or go digging for details.
 You’ll also be able to quickly see how effective your team is at resolving these issues at a glance.

 For example, with Intercom you can:

 - View AI-powered suggestions to see the topics your customers are writing in about most.

 - Quickly see how effective your team is at resolving each type of issue, and how much time it’s taking to reach a resolution.